Radamel Falcao: 2011–2013: First Copa América and World Cup qualification

+2014–2016: ACL injury and World Cup absence

 "When they told me at first that I had a serious injury and there was only a small chance of participating (in Brazil), I didn't care whether it was 10, 20 or 50 percent; I was counting on THAT chance.
 This is my hope and with this dream, I will work every day.
 A lot has to do with my emotional state.
 This is something that I can manage each day."

 — Falcao on his injury and a possible chance to make it to the 2014 FIFA World Cup.